 Books and fame can provide additional revenue to the charming, good-looking and personable few.

 The best model that I have envisioned is a company such as Cancer Treatment Centers of America – where a network of experts diagnose, treat, make recommendations and follow the patient with a holistic approach.
-ASDAutism spectrum disorder patients could get multi-disciplinary care; including supplements, traditional therapies, alternative treatment modalities, nutritional and dietary evaluations and support, in addition to the medical care that should lead the process.
+ASD patients could get multi-disciplinary care; including supplements, traditional therapies, alternative treatment modalities, nutritional and dietary evaluations and support, in addition to the medical care that should lead the process.
 Reimbursement should be provided through insurance and other funded programs that understand the SAVINGS that are generated by early, precise diagnoses and effective interventions.

 Currently, insurance companies and the government are basically not paying for any real help.
 There is no pressure to provide such reimbursement, which is seen only as a cost, not a lifetime of improvement and savings.
 It will take a prototype program that has the resources to evaluate funding and outcomes, and a pubic outcry, in order for such a service to become reality.